intrepidcoder/sudoku/Readme.md

+#sudoku
 This is a simple web page that provides tools to help solve sudoku puzzles.

 To access the web page, go to http://delta42.github.io/sudoku.

 Note: This web page does not save any entered clues or values.
-Refreshing or navigating away from it will reset the page to its initial state.
+Refreshing or navigating away from it will reset the page to its initial state without warning.

-###Features:
+##Features:
 * Pencil marks
 * Cell highlighting based on pencil marks
 * Flag duplicate values